NASA-AMMOS/3DTilesRendererJS/README.md

 Updates the tiles to render and kicks off loads for the appropriate tiles in the 3d tile set.

+Both `group.matrixWorld` and all cameras world matrices are expected to be to date before this is called.

 ### .getBounds

 ```js